 Black-Throated Blue Warblers were a different story.
 They zip here and there in a less predictable pattern and I had a lot of trouble getting a photo of a full bird.
 This is the best photo I got of a male Black-Throated Blue and it isn’t great.

 I like this one that Jim took a couple days later better.
 My lens got closer, but his lens was fast enough that he had a higher chance of getting a shot of the front of the bird.
-(Note: While I typically crop most photos to some extent, photos of birds taken with the 400mm lens as this one was, typically needed to be chopped more to focus on the bird than photos taken with the p900’s longer reach.)
+(Note: While I typically crop most photos to some extent, photos of birds taken with the 400mm lens as this one was, typically needed to be cropped more to focus on the bird than photos taken with the p900’s longer reach.)

 Black-Throated Green Warblers were a similar experience, although it got a little easier when we found this one (above) on a tree just outside the west entrance to the marsh.
 Sometimes the fringe of trees along the parking lot have an advantage because you are both close and in a sunnier location.
 I think I could have gotten a better picture of this particular quick moving bird, but I would have needed to spend more time on him.